ReclusiveEagle/DPReview-Studio-Archive/README.md

 ### RAW
 Includes all RAW and .ACR.JPEG files for all cameras at all ISO levels — .ACR.JPEG are Adobe Camera Raw JPEG exports.
 These files are mostly unsorted.
-Camera and ISO metadata will be able to sort and catagorize these later, excpet for special camera modes that require their own dedicated files for context.
+Camera and ISO metadata will be able to sort and catagorize these later, except for special camera modes.
+These require their own dedicated files for context as they risk being lost without separating them.